Astor63/TPS-Mods/Work In Progress/Gears Improvement/Items Improvement/Shields  Improvement/Deadly Bloom Revitalized/ReadMe.md

 ## *Deadly Bloom* Revitalized

-A lowered capacity coupled with a faster recharge makes the Deadly Bloom really devastating when exploding (more often) in a huge and powerful explosive Nova blast.
+A lowered capacity coupled with a faster recharge makes the Deadly Bloom really devastating when exploding (more often) in a huge and powerful Explosive Nova blast.

 **Note:** My stand-alone fix *Deadly Bloom Legendary Shield Fix* (available in *Fixes*) is include in this Mod, but with a Hotfix to overide any *Deadly Bloom* already in your possession (Backpack or safe).